grumpytechie/ntpclock/README.md

 ## Setting the Python Code to Run at Startup

 ### Crontab Method
-Copy the 7seg_clock.py file to an appropriate directory on your Raspberry Pi, in my example I've created a new folder under /usr/local/ named ntpclock
+Copy the `7seg_clock.py` file to an appropriate directory on your Raspberry Pi.
+In my example, I've created a new folder under `/usr/local/` named `ntpclock`

 Edit /etc/crontab

 `sudo nano /etc/crontab`

-Add the following line to the bottom
+Add the following line to the bottom:

 `@reboot  root  /usr/local/ntpclock/7seg_clock.py &`

 ### rc.local Method - Deprecated since Debian Bookworm
-Copy the ntpclock.sh file to an appropriate directory on your Raspberry Pi, in my example I've created a new folder under /usr/local/ named ntpclock
+Copy the `ntpclock.sh` file to an appropriate directory on your Raspberry Pi, in my example, I've created a new folder under `/usr/local/` named `ntpclock`

 Edit /etc/rc.local